luoyeshu0507/fullscreen/README.md

 | fullscreenedElement |           the dom element which is displaying on full screen |

 ## browser supported
-Most browser supported this,even ie6 7 8.
+Almost every browser is supported even ie6 7 8.